prof-Ljuba/ProgramedLearning/README.md

 # ProgramedLearning
-Programmed teaching with additional support for students with difficulties.
+Programmed teaching (eg. Programmed learning, Programmed instruction) / with some additional support for students with difficulties.

 **Programmed for Schools**
 Interactive learning with text, images, questions, quizzes, TTS and ASR support.